Apurv428/GSoC_2023/index.md

-Heya, This is Apurv Sonawane from VJTI, Mumbai.
+Hello, This is Apurv Sonawane from VJTI, Mumbai.
 This is the first time I’ll be applying for GSoC.
 After going through a vast array of Organisations and learning about their projects, I finally found the "*GSoC LMS Portal for Drupal*" project of **Drupal** quite interesting.

 ## Getting Started